Leaf Spot Disease in Hydroponics — Identify & Fix

 FAQ

-- Fungal spots usually have a clear concentric ring pattern and may show dark fruiting bodies.
-Bacterial spots are water-soaked, angular (bounded by leaf veins), and yellow-haloed.
+- Fungal spots usually have a clear concentric ring pattern (like a target) and may show dark fruiting bodies inside the spot.
+Bacterial spots are water-soaked, angular (bounded by leaf veins), and surrounded by a distinct yellow halo.

 - Q02What humidity prevents leaf spot?